eliewehbe25/react-task/README.md

+first run
+### `npm install`

+to install all packages

-In the project directory, you can run the project using:
+then In the project directory, you can run the project using:

 ### `npm start`